latex3/tagging-project/documentation/wtpdf-from-latex.md

-Apart from two commands at the start to enable tagging, and a small amount of additional markup to give alternative texts for graphics inclusion, and to specify the heading rows of tables.
+Apart from two commands at the start to enable tagging, and a small amount of additional markup to give alternative texts for graphics inclusion, and to specify the heading rows of tables\footnote{The% current tagging markup for tables is temporary and a new interface for tagging tables will be developed.}.
 The document just uses standard \LaTeX\ markup that would be used in any \LaTeX\
 document since the 1980's.